 KIN is our global network of creators and connectors.
 Meet the leading edge collaborators ready to help brands stay at the forefront of culture

 22 March, 2019

 Ever since Crowd DNA’s first insight project, over a decade ago, we’ve been predicting what’s next for brands by connecting with those at the epicentre of emergent culture.
 Now, we’re bringing these leading edge voices together through KIN – a curated global network.

 KIN means we can get up close and personal with cultural shifts as they happen, better understanding how new ideas take hold.
-This platform, with divisions managed locally from our offices in London, New York, Yangon, Bangkok and Singapore, allows us to connect brands with impressive talent in categories ranging from footballers and fashion influencers to writers and next gen entrepreneurs.
+This platform, with divisions managed locally from our global offices, allows us to connect brands with impressive talent in categories ranging from footballers and fashion influencers to writers and next gen entrepreneurs.
 You name the category – we’ve got it covered.

 Key to KIN is close collaboration with the Crowd DNA team.
 So while KIN is made up of those at the sharp end of trends, we have the wider lens on global consumer behaviour and category innovations.
 This means we can translate findings into cultural strategies primed for large audiences.
 Combined, KIN and Crowd DNA offer something that we think is pretty special.

 Our KIN network comprises more than 1,000 talented and inspirational creators and connectors, spanning cities such as Shanghai, Mumbai, Jakarta, Tokyo, Berlin, Barcelona, London, New York, Los Angeles, Sao Paolo and Buenos Aires.

 While the possibilities are near endless, there are a number of key ways that we bring KIN into play for our clients: